Biomass Connect: Biomass Innovation and Information Platform & Distributed, Multi-Site Feedstocks Demonstrator

 What is biomass and what does this project Biomass Connect do?

-Biomass crops are typically herbaceous or woody plants with very high growth rates, limited requirements for nutrient input or heavily managed cultivation, with a high potential energy content or calorific value.
+Biomass crops are typically herbaceous or woody plants with very high growth rates, limited requirements for nutrient input or intensive cultivation, and a high potential energy content or calorific value.

-This Biomass Connect project has planted eight demonstration sites of biomass agriculture located across the UK, in Ceredigion, South Ayrshire, Buckinghamshire, Devon, Edinburgh, County Down, Tyne & Wear and Yorkshire.
-We publish useful information, produce independent evidence and host practical demonstrations of ways to grow and harvest these crops.
+The Biomass Connect project established eight demonstration sites of biomass agriculture across the UK, located in Ceredigion, South Ayrshire, Buckinghamshire, Devon, Edinburgh, County Down, Tyne & Wear and Yorkshire.
+Throughout the project, it published useful information, produced independent evidence, and hosted practical demonstrations of approaches to growing and harvesting these crops.

-• Constant development and expansion of a comprehensive Biomass Connect website and set of online resources & downloadable material
+• Development of a comprehensive Biomass Connect website and a wide range of online resources and downloadable materials

-• All sorts of social media steams and online events
+• Delivery of social media activity and online events during the project lifecycle

-• Demonstration and discussion events that showcase biomass feedstocks
+• Demonstration and discussion events showcasing biomass feedstocks

-• Ongoing series of webinars with expert guest speakers (all available on YouTube)
+• A series of webinars with expert guest speakers (available on YouTube)

-• The planting of eight field 'Hub sites' with the same selection of biomass crops for comparisons of establishment and growth between different areas of the UK
+• Establishment of eight field ‘Hub sites’ with consistent crop selections to enable comparison of establishment and growth across UK regions

 Image